usafhulk/usafhulk/README.md

-# Hi there, I'm Usafhulk 👋
+# Hi there, I'm Christopher Banner 👋

 Welcome to my GitHub profile!
 I am currently active duty in the Air Force, but transitioning back into the civilian world in 2026.
 I am an aspiring data scientist with a great work ethic and a thirst for knowledge and growth.